irenlian/dev-challenge-2021/README.md

 V4 has been selected since we are expecting high load.

 There is also a test where these 4 algorithms are compared by the resulting boxes and time consumed.
+In order to run this test you need to remove `.skip` for `Effectiveness comparison` suite  and adjust `TESTS_NUMBER` before running tests.

 ### Further improvements